Skip to main content

 Mussel out the cold

-Whatever you choose to do this Off Season, embrace the unpredictability.
+Whatever you choose to do in the Off Season, embrace the unpredictability.
 For Whitehouse, nothing beats winter’s bluebird days and star-speckled nights, but he’s also no stranger to woolly weather.
 So how exactly did this former Sydneysider become a winter person?

 “First thing: toughen up.
 It’s not as cold as everybody thinks it is,” he says with a giggle.